-Best Places to Work in the Federal Government® is the most comprehensive ranking of federal government organizations, drawing on the U.S. Office of Personnel Management’s Federal Human Capital Survey of more than 150,000 executive branch employees.
+Best Places to Work in the Federal Government® is the most comprehensive ranking of federal government organizations, drawing on the U.S. Office of Personnel Management’s Federal Employee Viewpoint Survey of nearly 700,000 executive branch employees.
 The rankings are designed to offer job-seekers unprecedented insight into the best opportunities for public service and to provide managers and government leaders a road map for improving employee engagement and commitment.

 The Call to Serve initiative is a joint effort of the Partnership and the U.S. Office of Personnel Management to educate a new generation about the importance of a strong civil service, help re-establish links between federal agencies and campuses, and provide students with information about federal jobs.
 The Call to Serve network consists of more than 760 campuses and more than 75 federal agencies.

 Effective leadership is essential to driving reform in any organization.
 Unfortunately, leadership is one of the areas where our federal government most dramatically lags the private sector.
-The Annenberg Leadership Seminars and the Excellence in Government Fellows program prepare rising federal leaders to solve pressing national issues by driving innovation, inspiring employees and delivering results.
+Our Excellence in Government Fellows, Leadership Excellence in Acquisition Program, Emerging HR Leaders Forum and Annenberg Leadership Seminars prepare rising federal leaders to solve pressing national issues by driving innovation, inspiring employees and delivering results.

 The Federal Human Capital Collaborative is a community of federal managers and human resources professionals who share best practices and devise government-wide strategies to address critical challenges identified by member agencies.
 The Emerging HR Leaders Forum, a benefit of membership in the Collaborative, helps high potential HR employees in the early stages of their federal careers learn about best practices through peer-sharing sessions, professional development activities and group discussions on timely HR topics.